There I was, standing in front of the mirror, leaning over the sink when it happened:

 The point here is to not beat yourself up about it too much.

-While it takes great patience to grow a lengthy beard and only one bad pass with the trimmer to completely screw it up, know that it will ALWAYS grow back.
+While it takes great patience to grow a long beard and only one bad pass with the trimmer to screw it up, know that it will grow back.

-The most important part though is to not take your beard too seriously!
+The most important part, though, is not to take your facial hair too seriously!